Männerbund: Wolf-like behaviour

-By identifying with the wild animals, Männerbund members perceived themselves as physically and legally moved outside the human world, and therefore no longer restrained by human taboos.
-When returning to their normal life, they would feel no remorse for breaking the rules of their home society, because they had not been humans or at least were not living in the cultural space of the host society when those rules were broken.
+By identifying with wild animals, initiates perceived themselves as physically and legally moved outside the human world, and therefore no longer restrained by social taboos.
+Upon returning to normal life, they would feel no guilt for breaking the rules of their home society, because they had not been humans, or at least were not living in the cultural space of their home society when those acts were committed.